Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Overview and Implementation

-\mypar{Overview} \F \ref{fig:system_overview} shows the overview of \sys, which has an offline mode and online mode.
+\F \ref{fig:system_overview} shows the overview of \sys, which has an offline mode and online mode.
 In offline mode, tables are decomposed into triples (step 1) which are then encoded (step 2), and indexed (step 3).
-Then SQL queries are sampled from the target table collection (step 4) and then a \textsf{SQL2Question} module translates SQL queries (step 5) into synthetic questions which are encoded (step 6) and sent to a vector index (step 7).
+Then SQL queries are sampled from the target table collection (step 4) and then a \textsf{SQL2Question} module translates SQL queries (step 5) into synthetic questions which are encoded (step 6) and sent to a vector index (step 7, we use \textsf{Faiss} \cite{johnson2019billion} as it is scalable and supports similarity search).
 A small set of top triples are returned (step 8) for each synthetic question to train the relevance model (step 9).
 If the more training data is needed, the training data assembler sends a message (step 10) for more questions.
 In online mode, a real question is encoded (step t1) and sent to the vector index (t2).
 A small set of triples are returned and together with the question are sent to the released relevance model (t3) to predict the most relevant tables.

-\mypar{Question and triple encoder} We use \textsf{FiD} retrieval \cite{izacard2020distilling}, a pretrained passage retrieval for question answering over question and free text, to encode question and triples into 728-dimensional vectors.
-We use the version pre-trained on \textsf{TriviaQA} \cite{joshi2017triviaqa}, a high-quality dataset with 95K question answer pairs with evidence documents.

-\mypar{Vector index} We use \textsf{Faiss} \cite{johnson2019billion} as the vector index, as it is scalable and supports similarity search.
-We use dot product as the similarity metric because \textsf{FiD} retrieval is pretrained using dot product.
-We assume that triple vectors do not fit in the memory of a single node and use SSD indices as provided by \textsf{Faiss}, and providing approximate (instead of exact) results.

-\mypar{2-round first-stage retrieval} We want the top $K_u$ triples returned by the index to contain at least $K_t$ tables to choose from, but because multiple triples may come from the same table, a single query will not ensure this constraint.
-We use a 2-round strategy.
-First, $K_u$ triples are retrieved.
-If the $K_u$ triples contain at least $K_t$ tables, the $K_u$ triples are returned.
-Otherwise, a $max\text{-}try\text{-}k_u$ triples (including $K_u$) are retrieved and squashed to $K_u$ triples whether they come from $K_t$ tables or not.
-The squashing procedure first sorts tables by the highest-ranking triple, and then takes top $K_t$ tables.
-It starts from the lowest ranking table of top $K_t$ and keeps top $m$ (e.g. 3) triples for each table and stop until $K_u$ triples are left.

-\mypar{Relevance model} We use the \textsf{FiD} reader \cite{izacard2020leveraging} pretrained on \textsf{TriviaQA} to get an initial feature vector for each $(q, p_i)$.
-The \textsf{FiD} reader is a generative question answering model, which takes as input a question and a set of passages and outputs a sequence of tokens as answer conditioned on the input.
-Specifically, the \textsf{FiD} reader uses an encoder-decoder architecture, and each encoder converts a question and passage pair into a vector and then all these vectors are concatenated and sent to a decoder which then generates answer tokens.
-The output of the encoder has many layers.
-We use the last layer's representations of question and passage and then concatenate them with the first answer's tokens representation as the input feature for $(q,p_i)$.